DataVaccinator/vaccinatorJSClient/docs/DataVaccinator-js-class.md

           wait&quot; dialogue to tell the user that something is going on in the background.</p>
         <p><strong>NOTE:</strong> It is important that this call contains ALL VIDs
           assigned to the given app-id.
-If not, some data in DataVaccinator service may stay encrypted with the old app-id.
+If not, some data in DataVaccinator Vault may stay encrypted with the old app-id.
 In the worst case, this would cause serious data loss.</p>
         <p><strong>NOTE:</strong>In case this function was interrupted, there is a
-          chance that some entries in DataVaccinator service may be encrypted with the new app-id and other still with the old one.
+          chance that some entries in DataVaccinator Vault may be encrypted with the new app-id and other still with the old one.
 The API is making sure that only Vaccination Data encrypted with the old app-id get re-encrypted (by using the
           <code>cs</code> value from the payload).
 By this, it is possible to call this function